Skip to main content

 5. Ambient Pad

-Would you prefer to add an ambient pad as a song tile to your setlist instead of using the Pad Player?
-Add it via this menu.
+Use the "Ambient pad" menu option to add an ambient pad as a song tile to your setlist instead of adding them into the built-in Pad Player (via Click and Pads).

 6. Soundbeds